emmakulla/Team-Cool-25/content/team_posts/phase2.md

 # Changes Since Phase 1

 ## User Personas
 We slightly altered the backgrounds of two of our users.
 Now, Eura Peon is considering moving countries; Cara Day is now the owner of a daycare chain instead of a single daycare and is considering going global by opening a daycare in another country.
 Additionally, some of our user stories have changed.
+We changed two user stories for both Eura Peon and Cara Day, so now Eura's second and third user stories are different and Cara's second and fourth user stories have changed.

 ## Data Sources
 We added a data source to the two that we started with.
 This dataset shows federal expenditure on family/children functions (such as birth grants, child allowances, etc.) per year in European countries.
 This dataset is broken down by expenditure type; it is reported annually and has multiple years.